-- A. Except as expressly provided elsewhere in this policy statement, no payment or gift of any kind whatsoever may be promised, offered or made to any foreign official, regardless of rank; or to any person, while knowing or being aware of a high probability that all or a portion of any payment will be offered, given or promised, directly or indirectly, to a foreign official. - B. Notwithstanding the foregoing, expenditures for meals, entertainment and other normal social amenities with respect to foreign officials are generally permitted provided they are not extravagant and otherwise conform to the laws and customs of the country in which the expenditures are incurred.
+A. Except as expressly provided elsewhere in this policy statement, no payment or gift of any kind whatsoever may be promised, offered or made to any foreign official, regardless of rank; or to any person, while knowing or being aware of a high probability that all or a portion of any payment will be offered, given or promised, directly or indirectly, to a foreign official.

+- B. Notwithstanding the foregoing, expenditures for meals, entertainment and other normal social amenities with respect to foreign officials are generally permitted provided they are not extravagant and otherwise conform to the laws and customs of the country in which the expenditures are incurred.
 All such hospitality must be reasonable in amount, must be offered in good faith only in connection with the promotion, demonstration or explanation of company products or services or the execution or performance of a contract with a foreign government or agency thereof, and must be lawful under applicable local law.
-In no event may any hospitality be offered or provided in return for any favor or benefit to Globus or to influence improperly any official decision.

-- C. Similarly, gifts may be provided to foreign officials only if the gifts are consistent with all Globus policies, not in cash, of nominal value and conform to laws and normal social customs in the official country. - D. The making of improper charitable contributions on behalf of foreign officials may also have severe consequences under the FCPA for Globus and involved employees.
+In no event may any hospitality be offered or provided in return for any favor or benefit to Globus or to influence improperly any official decision. - C. Similarly, gifts may be provided to foreign officials only if the gifts are consistent with all Globus policies, not in cash, of nominal value and conform to laws and normal social customs in the official country. - D. The making of improper charitable contributions on behalf of foreign officials may also have severe consequences under the FCPA for Globus and involved employees.
 In no instance may an employee or a business unit make a donation payment at the behest of a foreign official or to an organization affiliated with a foreign official or his close relatives without first obtaining approval from the Chief Compliance Officer and the Globus Cares Committee. - E. Complete and accurate records sufficient to show compliance with the above rules, the FCPA generally and any other policies of Globus must be maintained at all times.

+XVIII.
 The United Kingdom's Bribery Act

 Due to the wide jurisdictional reach the United Kingdom's Bribery Act ("Bribery Act") affords their enforcing authority, violations of the Bribery Act that take place anywhere in the world can be prosecuted.
 A company can be found liable for offenses taking place in any country, even if the company is not incorporated in the United Kingdom.
-Globus Medical can be liable for acts committed by any employee, agent or subsidiary that violates this law for offenses taking place in any country.
-Therefore, the Bribery Act is applicable to all Globus Medical U.S. and International employees, agents and subsidiaries.
+Globus can be liable for acts committed by any employee, agent or subsidiary that violates this law for offenses taking place in any country.
+Therefore, the Bribery Act is applicable to all Globus U.S. and international employees, agents and subsidiaries.
 Globus Medical maintains a corporate policy prohibiting all improper or unethical payments to foreign public officials, as well as individuals in the private and public sectors, anywhere in the world in accordance with the Bribery Act.
-For additional information, please review Globus Medical's Policy on the United Kingdoms' Bribery Act.
-Please contact the Compliance Office if you have any questions about the law or are in any way uncertain as to whether any of your activities are/are not compliant with this law.